KatherineMulder/ITPR7.508-Business-Application-Programming-Semester-One-2024/Design/Software Design document.md

 _Integration testing_
 Were individual components or modules of a system are combined and tested as a group.
 The purpose of integration testing is to ensure that the interactions between these components work as expected and that the integrated system functions correctly as a whole.

-For a small and straightforward project like a home loan monitor, we will integrate all the components/modules and test the entire system as a whole, employing the big bang integration testing approach.
+For a small and straightforward project like a Mortgage Calculator, we will integrate all the components/modules and test the entire system as a whole, employing the big bang integration testing approach.
 This approach is straightforward, as the interactions between components are relatively simple and easy to manage.
 Our project will use manual testing through the Pytest framework.